cycloptux/GiselleBot-Documentation/docs/source/twitter.rst

 Tweet URLs will be posted to Discord, while the tweet preview will leverage the native parsing of Twitter content offered by Discord.

+.. note:
+    The goal of this module is offering a **free alternative** to something that is usually only achieved through the use of paid services.
+On the other hand, due to limitations that are applied to the free Twitter API, this module might suffer from command cooldowns and/or miss a few tweets every once in a while.

 |bot_prefix|\ twthook
 ---------------------